-If the Ethics Commission accepts jurisdiction, it shall so advise both the complainant and respondent by certified mail and provide a copy of the complaint (and any other information submitted by the complainant) to the respondent.
-The Ethics Commission shall advise that complainant and the respondent by certified mail that it will conduct a probable cause determination and invite the respondent to provide any information the respondent deems relevant to the Commissions determination of probable cause.
+If the Ethics Commission accepts jurisdiction, it shall so advise both the complainant and respondent by certified mail and provide a copy of the complaint (and any other information submitted by the complainant) to the respondent The Ethics Commission shall advise that complainant and the respondent by certified mail that it will conduct a probable cause determination and invite the respondent to provide any information the respondent deems relevant to the Commissions determination of probable cause.
 Such information must be submitted to the Commission within twenty-one (21) business days of notification.

-Within thirty (30) business days after the response period specified in the previous paragraph, the Ethics Commission shall meet to determine if there is probable cause that a violation of the Code has occurred.
+Within thirty (30) business days after the response period specified in the previous paragraph, the Ethics Commission shall meet in an executive session to determine if there is probable cause that a violation of the Code has occurred.
 In so doing, the Ethics Commission shall only consider the information submitted by the complainant and the respondent.

-If the Ethics Commission does not find probable cause of a violation of the Code, it shall so notify both the complainant and the respondent.
-Such notification shall be made in writing within five (5) business days of such determination.
+If the Ethics Commission does not find probable cause of a violation of the Code, it shall so notify in writing both the complainant and the respondent within five (5) business days of its findings and a summary of the reasons and the complaint, and the record of investigation shall remain confidential.
 Upon a finding of no probable cause, the case file will be sealed and all matters pertaining thereto shall remain confidential.